mrguisher/currency-converter/README.md

-### Currency converter - Mateusz Pęciak
+### Currency converter

 ## Introduction
-A currency converter that fetches data from exchangeratesapi.io - an alternative for fixer.io.
+A currency converter that fetches data from exchangeratesapi.io.

 ## Table of contents
 * [General info](#general-info)